 She was eight years old.

-The word no was used too in my attempt to teach them they could not get EVERYTHING they wanted.
+The word no was used too in my futile attempts to teach them they could not get EVERYTHING they wanted.
 (No. We are buying a birthday present for your friend, you do not need another book today!)
-But the yes’s and the no’s are evenly matched.
+But the yes’s and the no’s are often evenly matched.

-Needless to say, allowances have been inconsistent and I feel and felt like I had failed to start them off on a strong footing with money.
-Parent fail.
+Needless to say, allowances have been inconsistent and I feel and felt like I have failed to start them off on a strong footing with money.
 The intent to teach is there – but my follow-through needed some work.

 Except this time, they are all old enough to realize I stopped.